ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 Yes, when you create a NodePort Service, Kubernetes automatically creates a ClusterIP Service.
 Otherwise, NodePort would have a hard time figuring out where to send the traffic received on that node.
 What group of Pods should it reach?
 ClusterIP helps NodePort send traffic to the correct Pod.
 It also allows other Pods in the cluster to reach one of the Pods in that group using the virtual IP address provided by the ClusterIP Service.

 A NodePort Service does not have a single IP address associated with it.
-Instead, it opens a port in the range of 30000 and 32767 on all of its worker nodes.
-Each worker node has a different IP address, and a client can connect to any of those IP addresses to access the Service.
+Instead, it opens a port between 30000 and 32767 on all of its worker nodes.
+Each worker node has a different IP address, and a client can connect to any IP address to access the Service.

-So, in that sense, we can say that a NodePort Service has many IP addresses associated with it, assuming that there are multiple worker nodes running in the cluster.
-This is different from a LoadBalancer Service, which typically has a single external IP address associated with it, provided by the cloud provider's load balancer Service.
+In that sense, we can say that a NodePort Service has many IP addresses associated with it, assuming that multiple worker nodes are running in the cluster.
+This differs from a LoadBalancer Service, which typically has a single external IP address associated with it, provided by the cloud provider's load balancer Service.

 Conclusion